 - They keep an orderly and clean facility.

 - They have the ability to adapt instructions to any situation; you can not employ a robot.

 - They need to be able to turn a wrench.

 We have found that anyone with some mechanical aptitude that has an eye for keeping things clean is a good fit.
 If you have someone and all they can do is follow an exact instruction, we have found that they are unable to adapt.
-Just like when you drive a car, you listen to an engine or hear a squeeky break.
-Some don’t have the ability to hear engines or breaks…those are the kinds of people that are suited to a different operational job.
+Just like when you drive a car, you listen to an engine or hear a squeaky brake.
+Some don’t have the ability to hear engines or brakes… those are the kinds of people that are suited to a different operational job.
 That having been said, teenagers run the facility pictured here.

 Can I purchase one piece at a time and then scale to 1-ton per day as cash flow increases?